-This vegan stew was created by Amanda Berne of The San Francisco Chronicle.
+This vegan artichoke bouillabaisse was created by Amanda Berne of The San Francisco Chronicle.
 She recommends serving some Socca alongside this dish.

 - 2 tablespoons olive oil

 - 3 cloves garlic, peeled and lightly smashed

 - Kosher salt and freshly ground pepper to taste

 - 1 bulb fennel, half chopped, half cored and sliced and set aside for later